MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/ona-metric-calculations.md

 All the network analysis metrics are calculated as *weighted* (based on the strength of connections between people or groups, which are not the same for everyone) and *directed* graphs (because a person can give time to their colleagues without receiving time from them).
 These calculations more accurately represents the interactions between people and individuals within the company.

-These metrics can be computed on an individual- and on a group-level basis.
+These metrics can be computed for individuals or at a group level.
 The individual metrics apply to a single person (de-identified), while the group metrics apply to a specific set of people, such as a department within the organization.

 The interpretation of the metrics for individuals and groups is the same.
 For example: